teamclairvoyant/airflow-scheduler-failover-controller/README.md

 2. Run the following CLI command to get the default configurations setup in airflow.cfg

         scheduler_failover_controller init

+##### PS: Virtualenv support
+You can use the scheduler_failover_controller on a virtual environment too.
+To do so, you need to specify the activation path of your virtual environment:

+        scheduler_failover_controller -venv PATH_TO_VIRTUALENV/bin/activate init

 3. Update the default configurations that were added to the bottom of the airflow.cfg file under the [scheduler_failover] section